Craig-Rosario/StakED/README.md

 - One to log in as a **student**
 - One to log in as a **verifier**

-ALSO MAKE SURE YOU HAVE PYUSD IN YOUR METAMASK ACCOUNT, THIS WILL BE ESSENTIAL IF YOU WANT TO STAKED
+ALSO MAKE SURE YOU HAVE PYUSD IN YOUR METAMASK ACCOUNT, THIS WILL BE ESSENTIAL IF YOU WANT TO STAKE

 A quick-access button for the **Verifier Dashboard** is available on the landing page for easy testing.